bpfman/bpfman/docs/admin/k8s-deployment.md

 # How to Deploy bpfd on Kubernetes

-One of the key use cases for bpfd is to support the deployment of BPF programs in kubernetes clusters.
+One of the key use cases for bpfd is to support the deployment of BPF programs in Kubernetes clusters.
 The simplest way to do this is to use the bpfd-operator.
-In this document, we provide an overview of using the bpfd-operator as well as the manual steps required to use bpfd with kubernetes, in general, and OpenShift, in particular.
+In this document, we provide an overview of using the bpfd-operator as well as the manual steps required to use bpfd with Kubernetes, in general, and OpenShift, in particular.

 ## bpfd-operator Overview

-The Bpfd-Operator can be used to deploy and manage bpfd within a kubernetes cluster.
+The Bpfd-Operator can be used to deploy and manage bpfd within a Kubernetes cluster.

 ![bpfd on K8s](./bpfd-on-k8s.jpg)